Sebfh/knowledge/start-using-git.md

 That creates a directory named __knowledge__, initializes a .git directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.

+## Pulling from a remote

+To get the latest commits from a remote branch you can use the **git pull** command.
+This command will search the remote repository for the latest commits and download then and try a merge.

+	$ git pull <remotename> <branchname>
+	# git pull origin master

 ## Commit the changes you just made

 If you don't had time to read all off [the Git Book](http://git-scm.com/book "Please do!") then just follow these instructions to commit you latest changes to the repo on Github.